Pride Lands, Revisited

 The battle begins with the Groundshaker trying to pancake you and Simba, because that’s what you’d do if you were in its position.
 The battle opens directly into a reaction command as a result: hit Triangle to dodge the Heartless’ shockwaves and attack it as Sora weaves through its legs.
 “Jump to dodge the attacks!” says the tooltip.
 Except don’t!
 Hit triangle instead, because jumping with the jump button won’t work!
 Tooltip, you betrayed me!

 If you succeed at the right points with the reaction command, the Groundshaker will be stunned (if not, it will jump into a canyon and then come back to start over).
 At this point, you can attack the quadruped monster’s eyes, but after a few seconds of damage, it will recover and its head will outright spin 180 degrees.
 At this point, you’ll realize (if you hadn’t already) that the head has another face on its underside!
-This signifies a change in the boss’ attack phase.
+This signifies a change in the boss’ attack patterns.
 Now it’s time to focus on the shaman.